Craft Beer Certificate Program

 VCU has something exciting brewing!Contact Us.

 Central Virginia is an ever growing hotspot for the craft beer industry.
-According to WalletHub, Richmond ranks first in breweries per capita.
+According to Vinepair, Richmond is "the world's top beer destination" in 2018.
 To meet this growing demand, the VCU Office of Continuing and Professional Education (OCPE) has partnered with the VCU School of Engineering, VCU Department of Biology, and other on-campus and community partners to introduce the VCU Craft Beer Certificate Program, a noncredit certificate of completion in the art of craft beer.
 The program will provide an exciting opportunity for knowledge expansion of the craft beer industry.

 Two tracks will be available to meet all needs of the craft beer industry including the Business of Craft Beer, and the Craft Brewer Certificate track that will focus on preparation for industry credentialing.